benrconway/Udacity-Project4/README.md

 - Authentication and Authorization
 - How to plan and build an API
-- Using python Flask to create a server for **serving** up information for the consumtion of users on the website, or individuals wishing to consume our API
+- Using python Flask to create a server for **serving** up information for the consumption of users on the website, or individuals wishing to consume our API
 - Understanding how to secure access and ensure proper API and information hygiene
 - etc.